Explore-In-HMS/WorkoutsEvents/README.md

 ## Implemented Kits And Services

-### Account Kit
+### Huawei Account Kit

 Account Kit provides you with simple, secure, and quick sign-in and authorization functions.
 Instead of entering accounts and passwords and waiting for authentication, users can just tap the Sign in with HUAWEI ID button to quickly and securely sign in to your app with their HUAWEI IDs.
+For more information: [**Account Kit**](https://developer.huawei.com/consumer/en/hms/huawei-accountkit/)

-### Video Kit
+### Huawei Video Kit

 Video Kit was used to transfer the videos in the application to the users.
+For more information: [**Video Kit**](https://developer.huawei.com/consumer/en/hms/huawei-videokit/)

-### ML Kit
+### Huawei ML Kit

 Huawei ML Kit allows your apps to easily leverage Huawei's long-term proven expertise in machine learning to support diverse artificial intelligence (AI) applications throughout a wide range of industries.
 Your app can gain insight into a user’s movement similarities with referance photo.
-Also, text to speech can convert workout text informations into audio output in real time.
+Also, text to speech can convert workout text information into audio output in real time.
+For more information: [**ML Kit**](https://developer.huawei.com/consumer/en/hms/huawei-mlkit/)

-### Map Kit
+### Huawei Map Kit

 Map Kit provides powerful and convenient map services for you to implement personalized map display and interaction at ease.
 Your app can show user event’s location on map directly.
+For more information: [**Map Kit**](https://developer.huawei.com/consumer/en/hms/huawei-MapKit/)

-### Cloud DB
+### Huawei Cloud DB

 Cloud DB is a device-cloud synergy database product that provides data synergy  management capabilities between the device and cloud, unified data models, and various data management APIs.
+For more information: [**Cloud DB**](https://developer.huawei.com/consumer/en/agconnect/cloud-base/)

-### Cloud Storage
+### Huawei Cloud Storage

 Cloud Storage allows you to store high volumes of data such as images, audios, and videos generated by your users securely and economically.
 Video and data shown to the user in the application are stored in cloud storage.
+For more information: [**Cloud Storage**](https://developer.huawei.com/consumer/en/agconnect/cloud-storage/)

-### Location Kit
+### Huawei Location Kit

 Location Kit combines the Global Navigation Satellite System (GNSS), Wi-Fi, and base station location functionalities into your app to build up global positioning capabilities, allowing you to provide flexible location-based services for global users.
+For more information: [**Location Kit**](https://developer.huawei.com/consumer/en/hms/huawei-locationkit/)

-### Audio Kit
+### Huawei Audio Kit

 Audio provides you with audio playback capabilities based on the HMS ecosystem, including audio encoding and decoding capabilities at the hardware level and system bottom layer.
 The application allows motivational music to be played while the user is doing the exercises.
+For more information: [**Audio Kit**](https://developer.huawei.com/consumer/en/hms/huawei-audiokit/)

 ### Libraries